Corporate Social Responsibility

 Our Corporate Social Responsibility initiative reflects three focal areas that combine to create a holistic mission — Environmental Sustainability, Community Support, and Employer Ethics.

 Autumn Harp has implemented sustainable practices across processes, facilities, and resources.
 EcoVadis has rated Autumn Harp with Gold or Silver status since 2015.

 Autumn Harp is committed to protecting the environment, the health and safety of our employees, and the community in which we conduct our business.
 It is our policy to seek continual improvement throughout our business operations to lessen our impact on the local and global environment by conserving energy, water, and other natural resources, reducing waste generation, recycling, and reducing our use of toxic materials.
 We are committed to environmental excellence and pollution prevention, meeting or exceeding all environmental regulatory requirements and, where practical and fiscally responsible, to purchasing products that have greater recycled content with lower toxicity and minimal packaging materials, which reduces the use of natural resources.

 Autumn Harp employs sustainable practices wherever we can throughout our facility.
 For example, you'll find energy efficient air exchange systems and heaters in our warehouse space, as well as motion-sensor lighting supplemented by ample skylights.
-We work with Efficiency Vermont and Green Mountain Power to ensure we're maximizing energy efficiencies wherever possible, including in the construction of our latest 57,000 sq. ft. addition.
+We work with Efficiency Vermont and Green Mountain Power to ensure we're maximizing energy efficiencies wherever possible.

 Autumn Harp offers employees a variety of incentives to support community involvement, including matching donations, community service time off, and engaging in community activities and partnerships.